rskwiat/collect-emails-to-document/README.md

 # Collect Emails to Document

-Bun + Hono version

-NodeJS version of a simple script that writes a user email to a text document found on your local server.
+Simple Bun + Hono application that writes a users information to a mongodb collection for data collection.
+We are collecting the users `name`, `email address` and `optIn` information which is currently set to false on default.
+This application can be scaled up for marketing information or an email collection service.

 ## Available Scripts